Python Module Documentation

 None

-Function to return predicted pLDDT scores. pLDDT scores are the scores reported by AlphaFold2 (AF2) that provide a measure of the confidence with which AF2 has on the local structure prediction. predicted_pLDDT (ppLDDT for short) is a prediction of this confidence score generated using a LSTM-BRNN network trained on ~360,000 protein structures.
+Function to return predicted pLDDT scores. pLDDT scores are the scores reported by AlphaFold2 (AF2) that provide a measure of the confidence with which AF2 has on the local structure prediction.
+This now has massively improved functionality and supporst the same batch mode as the disorder.

 Parameters: